Are you following these 6 golden rules for the perfect living room design?

 "Partner this with sandy-coloured shades to breathe life into the room and create the illusion of space," continues Sarah.
 "Choosing a lighter or neutral flooring options helps to create a cohesive room scheme.
 Muted tones will instantly uplift the space whilst remaining timeless, creating a welcoming feel.
 These two are a well-loved pairing that’s perfect for those neutral-loving homeowners who search for a serene home environment or those who want to introduce just a hint of colour.“

-“The living room is often considered the heart and soul of the home," says Cari Bateman, designer at Neville Johnson.
+“The living room is often considered the heart and soul of the home," says Cari Bateman, design consultant at Neville Johnson.
 "As well as being somewhere to relax as a family or entertain with friends, it’s a room that also needs to be functional for everyday life.
 This includes providing a space to store belongings, whether that’s your book collection or spare blankets.

 “There are plenty of ways to incorporate living room storage units that not only look effortlessly stylish but also provide you with plenty of cupboards, drawers, and shelves," continues Cari.
 "A sumptuous storage cabinet helps hide various things that commonly clutter up the lounge, from books and board games to electronics and candles.
 There’s also the option of a fitted living room storage cabinet with doors or even a whole wall of units.